-Living in one of the world’s financial hubs means getting access to top-notch cultural attractions and entertainment, a varied job market, and expensive lifestyles—naturally!
+Living in one of the world’s financial hubs means getting access to top-notch cultural attractions and entertainment, a varied job market, and — naturally! — expensive lifestyles.
+This is what sets apart financial core cities like New York from large cities like Atlanta, Las Vegas, or Miami.
 But how expensive really?
-This is what we here at RENTCafé set out to uncover when we compiled this study on what it costs to rent in the world’s top financial cities and how these urban hubs compare to each other when it comes to monthly rental costs.
-And we’re ready to let you in on our findings!
+This is what we here at RentCafe set out to uncover when we compiled this study on what it costs to rent in the world’s top financial cities and how these urban hubs compare to each other when it comes to monthly rental costs.
+And we’re ready to let you browse through our findings!

-So now that we have a shortlist of the most powerful cities from this point of view, all that remains is to check out their rents.
-For this, RENTCafé analysts summed up the average rents for one-bedroom apartments between 600 and 999 square feet (55-85 square meters) in each of these 30 cities, based on housing market data from various sources.
-These include Yardi Matrix in the case of US cities, Point2Homes for Canada and Global Property Guide for most international markets (See the methodology for the exceptions and other details).
+So, now that we have a shortlist of the most powerful cities from this point of view, all that’s left is to check out their rents.
+For this, RentCafe’s analysts summed up the average rents for one-bedroom apartments between 600 and 999 square feet (55 to 85 square meters) in each of these 30 cities, based on housing market data from various sources.
+These include Yardi Matrix in the case of U.S. cities, Point2Homes for Canada and Global Property Guide for most international markets.
+(See the methodology for exceptions and other details).

 You can’t really go wrong with any of these, as all 30 of them offer a highly competitive environment with plenty of jobs in the financial sector.
-But while they are similar in this regard, their rents differ wildly.
-However, this is good news because it means there are a few cities that despite being among the top-performing financial centers of the world, ask relatively small rents.
+But while they are similar in this regard, their rent prices differ wildly.
+However, this is good news because it means there are a few cities that despite being among the top-performing financial centers of the world, have relatively small rents.

-The size of the tiles representing the world’s top financial centers in the interactive infographic below are proportional to their rent prices.
+The size of the tiles representing the world’s top financial centers in the interactive infographic below is proportional to their respective rent prices.
 Tap or hover your mouse over the tiles to see the average rents in US Dollars:

-New York City on the other hand is by far the most expensive on the list—although its proud second place on the GFCI and the possibility to live next to Wall St. may justify a $3,680 rent to a certain degree.
+New York City on the other hand is by far the most expensive market on the list — although its proud second place on the GFCI and the possibility to live next to Wall St. somewhat justifies paying $3,680 per month for a rental apartment here.

 The following interactive table allows you to sort the cities by numerous factors.
 Hint: expand the table to see all entries and use the search box to filter the results.